mkouhei/d.palmtb.net/2012/10/01/openldap_replication_from_2_3_to_2_4.rst

-OpenLDAP_replication_from_2.3_to_2.4
+Replication from OpenLDAP 2.3 to 2.4
 ====================================

-The story of this entry is previous migration first step.
-There are OpenLDAP 2.3 with slapd.conf on CentOS 5.4 as master and slave servers.
-I have prepared OpenLDAP 2.4 with slapd-config on Ubuntu 12.04.
+The story of this entry is previous migration first step (:doc:`/2012/09/20/migrate_2_3_with_slapd_conf_to_2_4_with_slapd_config`).
+Master and slave servers that are OpenLDAP 2.3 with slapd.conf on CentOS 5.4 are running currently.
+I have prepared OpenLDAP 2.4 with slapd-config on Ubuntu 12.04 as slave server.

 Install packages
 ----------------